tw-in-js/twind/docs/tw.md

 Using the exported `tw` function without any setup results in the compilation of the rules like `bg-black text-white` and `text-xl` exactly as specified in the [Tailwind documentation](https://tailwincss.com/docs).
 For convnience the default [tailwind theme](https://github.com/tailwindlabs/tailwindcss/blob/v1/stubs/defaultConfig.stub.js) is used along with the preflight [base styles](https://tailwindcss.com/docs/preflight) if neither are provided by the developer.

 Calling the `tw` function like in the example above results in the shorthand rules to be interpreted, normalized and compiled into CSS rules which get added to a stylesheet in the head of the document.
-The function will return a string consisting of all the class names that were processed and apply them to the element itself much like any other CSS-in-JS libaray.
+The function will return a string consisting of all the class names that were processed and apply them to the element itself much like any other CSS-in-JS library.

 ## Function Signature